Eduardo Inda: Biography

-Beginnings
+Early life and career

-Eduardo Inda has a degree in Information Sciences from the University of Navarra.
+Eduardo Inda was born in Pamplona has a degree in Information Sciences from the University of Navarra.
 He began his work at Antena 3 Radio.
 From there, he moved to ABCnewspaper, first as a sports correspondent in Navarra, and then to the newspaper's central newsroom.
 In 1994, he joined the editorial staff of the newspaper El Mundo in Madrid, first covering local news, and then national news as a correspondent at the Palacio de la Moncloa.

-Director of El Mundo in the Balearic Islands (2002-2007)
+Director of El Mundo in the Balearic Islands (2002–2007)

 In 2002, he was appointed editor of the Balearic Islands edition of El Mundo.
 During this period, some media have criticized the newspaper's links with the Partido Popular of the Balearic Islands for the benefit of its president, Jaume Matas, trying to influence his election as president of the Balearic Government, which finally took place in 2003.